Add $30K–$50K Annually Through Partnerships Without Hiring: Revenue Protocol for $80K–$120K Operators

 Timeline to $31K additional monthly:

-12 weeks building to full capacity (12 clients)
+Ramp-up: 12 weeks to build the new hire to full capacity (12 clients)

 He explored an alternative: a strategic partnership instead of hiring.